 Things were bleak in the 2010 real estate market as the great recession was still upon us.
 After three years in a down market, associations were seeing scores of Realtors leaving the business.
 The dedicated Realtors who remained struggled to adjust their efforts towards lower price points, short sales, foreclosures and investor clients.
 In 2009, Jon stood up in a conference room of 500 members of Who’s Who In Luxury Real Estate and quoted Sir Winston Churchill, “If you’re going through hell, keep going.”
 It was difficult to make a living as a Realtor in the years 2007 to 2010.
 As such, most surviving career Realtors were feeling down emotionally.
 But there was light at the end of the tunnel…

-What’s your prediction for what will be most important factor to success in real estate in 2017?
+What’s your prediction for what will be most important factor to success in real estate next year?